-Net Sales \$3.08 Billion (1) Comparable Store Sales -6.0% (+6.6% on a two-year stacked basis) Net Income \$62.3 Million \$0.63 Diluted EPS 415 Stores at Fiscal Year End 35 Net New Stores Opened Adjusted Net Income \$89.9 Million \$0.90 Adjusted Diluted EF ¢100 5 Million
+Net Sales \$3.08 Billion (1) Comparable Store Sales -6.0% (+6.6% on a two-year stacked basis) Net Income \$62.3 Million \$0.63 Diluted EPS 415 Stores at Fiscal Year End 35 Net New Stores Opened Adjusted Net Income (2) \$89.9 Million \$0.90 Adjusted Diluted EPS (2) Adjusted EBITDA (2) \$198.5 Million

-- Net Sales decreased 1.8% and were roughly flat versus the prior year after adjusting for the 53rd week in Fiscal 2020.
-Adjusted EBITDA, adjusted net income and adjusted diluted earnings per share are non-GAAP financial measures, which exclude the impact of certain special items.
-For supplemental information about these numbers and a - which exclude the impact of certain special items.
+- (1) Net Sales decreased 1.8% and were roughly flat versus the prior year after adjusting for the 53rd week in Fiscal 2020. - (2) Adjusted EBITDA, adjusted net income and adjusted diluted earnings per share are non-GAAP financial measures, which exclude the impact of certain special items.
 For supplemental information about these numbers and a reconciliation of adjusted EBITDA and non-GAAP adjusted net income to net income computed in accordance with GAAP see "Management's Discussion and Analysis of Financial Condition and Results of Operations-GAAP to Non-GAAP Reconciliations" included in our Annual Report on Form 10-K for the fiscal year ended January 1, 2022.